Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: Introduction

 with

 where $\eta: \Omega\times\RR^d \to \bO$ is the flow of the free transport equation with specular reflection on the boundary.
-When $\Omega$ is the upper-half space, we simply have
+When $\Omega$ is the upper-half space $\lbrace y=(y',y_d)\in\RR^{d-1}\times\RR_+^*\rbrace$, we simply have

-and the underlying alpha stable process is the process which is moved back inside $\Omega$ by a mirror reflection about the boundary $\pa\Omega$ upon leaving the domain (see \cite{Cesbron18,Barles14}).
-We will mention some further results on this flow $\eta$ in Section \ref{subsec:FT}. \\ More recently, with A. Mellet and M. Puel, the author considered in \cite{CesbronMelletPuel} the linear Boltzmann model \eqref{eq:LinBoltz} with diffusive boundary condition \eqref{def:DiffuseBC}.
+and the underlying alpha stable process is the process which is moved back inside $\Omega$ by a mirror reflection about the boundary $\pa\Omega$ upon leaving the domain (see \cite{Cesbron18,Barles14}). \\ More recently, with A. Mellet and M. Puel, I considered in \cite{CesbronMelletPuel} the linear Boltzmann model \eqref{eq:LinBoltz} with diffusive boundary condition \eqref{def:DiffuseBC}.
 In that case, the asymptotic operator is